Agistri is a green, lush island with many scenic and unspoiled charms despite its proximity to the Greek capital city of Athens.

-This beach gives you the chance to enjoy the sea, forest, and mountains all at once, and you can’t help but be reminded of the beauty of nature!
+This beach gives you the chance to enjoy the sea, forest, and mountains all at once, and you can’t help but marvel at the beauty of nature!

-Its completely relaxing atmosphere represents the entire vibe of this beautiful gem of an island.
+Its completely relaxing atmosphere encapsulates the whole vibe of this beautiful gem of an island.

-Travelers may even go camping, for free, in the nearby forest at Dragonera; this unforgettable experience allows one to truly appreciate the many natural wonders of the Greek isles.
+Travelers may even go camping, for free, in the nearby forest at Dragonera; this unforgettable experience allows one to truly appreciate the many natural wonders of the Greek islands.

-Thus, after enjoying your day at this stunning beach, you can set up camp and enjoy the millions of stars in the clear night sky almost completely free of light pollution.
+After enjoying your day at this stunning beach, you can set up camp and enjoy the millions of stars in a clear night sky almost completely free of light pollution.